minhhahao/LeetCode/README.md

 # LeetCode

-Some codes to solve Leetcode problems written in Java and Python.
+Some Java and Python codes for solving Leetcode problems.